Here are the 2 big mistakes I made when I started as a Social Media Manager, that I hope someone would have told me sooner.

 How to Overcome Low Confidence

 Instead of focusing on the fact that you have no experience, just start doing it, even if it scares you.
 The problem is not that you don’t have experience.
 You are scared of charging money for your services.

-Yet, so many SMM-s get stuck saying, “I don’t have experience”.
+Yet, so many SMM-s (social media managers) get stuck saying, “I don’t have experience”.
 What they mean is, “I am afraid of charging money”.
 These two are completely different things.

 People automatically assume that once they work with clients, they need to charge money for it.
 And because they’re charging money, they start getting nervous that they can’t perform at the level that that money is buying.

 So, they stop in their tracks and they don’t work with clients at all.